taltechnlp/est-asr-pipeline/README.md

 Nextflow allows additional command line options:

--   -with-docker - Allows the script to use Docker.
-This should always be used with this script and must refer to the container that needed to be built locally.
--   -with-report - Generates a human-readable HTML execution report by default into the current folder.
+-   with-report - Generates a human-readable HTML execution report by default into the current folder.
 Optional, useful to dig into resource consumption details.
 -   with-trace - Generates a machine-readable CSV execution report of all the steps in the script.
 Places it into the current folder by default.
 Useful to gather general execution statistics.
 -   with-dag "filename.png"- Generates a visual directed execution graph.
 Shows dependecies between script processes.
 Not very useful.
 -   with-weblog "your-api-endpoint" - Sends real-time statistics to the provided API endpoint.
 This is used by our https://github.com/taltechnlp/est-asr-backend backend server to gather real-time progress information and estimate queue length.